-These exams are available to the current law students of the University of Nebraska College of Law via Canvas in the College of Law Resources organization.
-Click on “Content” to access past exams by academic year.
+These exams are available to the current law students of the University of Nebraska College of Law via Canvas in College of Law Resources.
+For direct access, click here.
+From the Canvas Dashboard, click College of Law Resources, Files, then Past Exams to access past exams by academic year.
 Any unauthorized use of exam information is strictly prohibited.

 Schmid Law Library Archives